-Welcome to our truly diverse accommodation in West Wales, here you can browse superb holidays in Ceredigion, pets welcome places to stay and family accommodations for holidays and short breaks.
+Welcome to our truly diverse Ceredigion holiday accommodation listings, here you can browse superb holidays in West Wales, pets welcome places to stay and family accommodations for holidays and short breaks.
 Ceredigion and Cardigan Bay have an abundance of amazing opportunities and accommodation to suit all tastes, including the quirky and unusual.
 Book from our choice of some of the best places to stay in West Wales and along the Cardigan Bay coast.
 This stunning region of Wales is celebrated for its strong Welsh culture, magnificent blue flag beaches and the local Dolphins that live in the waters of Cardigan Bay.

 Running from Bardsey Island on the Lleyn Peninsula right down to St David’s in Pembrokeshire, Cardigan Bay also runs the full length of West Wales.
 The coastal path takes in Victorian resorts like Aberystwyth, wild, unspoiled beaches like Borth, tiny port villages such as Llangrannog and many other hidden gems that are just waiting to be discovered.
 New Quay’s most famous former resident, Dylan Thomas, attracts many visitors who are keen to follow the Dylan Thomas Trail around the town, which is thought to have provided the inspiration for the fictional town of Llareggub, in Under Milk Wood.
 Boat trips are available from the harbour in New Quay, taking visitors out to see seals, dolphins, porpoises and marine birds.
 However, if you prefer to keep your feet firmly on dry land, you still stand a very good chance of spotting dolphins here, as these friendly creatures routinely swim alongside New Quay’s harbour walls.